 - Reply to participants.
 When users mention your brand to take part, they create a direct connection between their profile and yours.
 You can set up automatic replies to contact everyone who posts in the contest.

 Your users can post to Instagram with your chosen hashtag, just as before.
 Then they sign up with a registration form, via a link in bio or scannable QR code.
 The registration form asks them to connect to Instagram, confirm their choice of photo, and accept any legal requirements.
 It takes 2 minutes – try it for yourself!

-As part of these changes, we’re removing the old hashtag contest app from our catalogue.
-Instead, we offer the mention + hashtag app.
+As part of these changes, we’re removing the old hashtag contest app from our catalog.
+Instead, we offer the Mention + Hashtag app.
 And we’ve already released a new app for Instagram photo contests with a registration form.